axeolotl69/stalactite/content/notes/psych/key studies.md

 **aim:** to find the role of oxytocin in promoting fidelity in humans **procedure:**
 - 86 heterosexual men, some of which were single and some were in a stable monogomous relationship
-- double-blind indepdent measures design
+- double-blind independent measures design
 - <u>task one:</u> subjects positions at the end of a room while an "attractive" female experimenter was positioned on the other side. subject was required to move slowly towards the female experimenter and stop at a distance that made him feel slightly uncomfortable/too close
 - <u>task two:</u> subjects viewed a series of pictures on a screen 50cm away from them, each picture was shown for 2secs each. four kinds of pictures were shown: positive social, negative social, positive non-social, and negative non-social. all participants had a joystick, and if they liked the picture they were asked to pull the joystick which resulted in an increase of the pictures size/vice versa with disliked images (simulation of approach or avoidance)
 - IV - oxytocin/placebo intranasally administered